fishnal/aws-notes/storage-fundamentals/ebs.md

 9. EC2 uses plaintext DEK to perform I/O operaton on the volume, but stores data on the volume in encrypted form via AES-256

 ## Creating Volumes
-Can create the volume when you make a new EC2 instance (and thus it'll be attached when that EC2 instance launches) OR you can create it manually in the EC2 dashboard, and then attach it later
+Can create the volume in 2 ways:
+1. When you make a new EC2 instance (and thus it'll be attached when that EC2 instance launches)
+2. Create it manually in the EC2 dashboard, and then attach it later

+Can configure the following:
+- Size
+- Volume type
-Can configure size, volume type, what happens to the volume when it's attached instance terminates, and whether to use encryption.
+- What happens to the volume when it's attached instance terminates
+- Whether to use encryption
+- Which AZ the volume will be in

 ## Flexible
 Ways to change EBS volume storage capacity